Fabric Bolt Widths: 36", 44", 54", and 60" Fabric Explained

 Why 54 inches: Home furnishing projects are typically wider than garments.
 A wider bolt means fewer seams in curtain panels and upholstery pieces, which is aesthetically cleaner and structurally stronger for furniture applications.

-**Usable width:** 52–53 inches after selvages.
+Usable width: 52 to 53 inches after selvages.
 When calculating curtain panels, use 53 inches as your per-panel usable width.

-**When to use it:** Any home project — curtains, slipcovers, throw pillows, table linens, upholstery.
-The extra 10 inches versus 44-inch fabric reduces the number of panels needed for wide treatments significantly.
+When to use it: Any home project: curtains, slipcovers, throw pillows, table linens, upholstery.
+The extra 10 inches over 44-inch fabric cuts the number of panels needed for wide treatments significantly.

-**Yardage difference:** For a pair of curtains on a 60-inch window at 2x fullness, 54-inch fabric requires 4 total fabric widths (6 yards needed).
-The same curtains in 44-inch fabric require 5 widths (higher total yardage).
+Yardage difference: For a pair of curtains on a 60-inch window at 2x fullness, 54-inch fabric needs 4 total fabric widths (roughly 6 yards).
+The same curtains in 44-inch fabric need 5 widths (higher total yardage).
 The wider fabric is more efficient.

 60-inch Fabric: Knits and Wide Apparel